COVID 19 vaccine trials: What does 'efficacy rate' mean?

-INDIANAPOLIS — Moderna announced Monday an analysis of its phase three clinical COVID-19 vaccine trial showed an efficacy rate of nearly 95 percent.
+INDIANAPOLIS — Moderna announced Monday an analysis of its Phase 3 clinical trial of a COVID-19 vaccine showed an efficacy rate of nearly 95 percent.

 So what exactly does that mean?

 Moderna says about 30,000 people participated in the trial.
-95 participants became infected with COVID-19.
+Ninety-five participants became infected with COVID-19.

 Of those 95 people, the vast majority, 90, had been taking a placebo.
 Only five had received the vaccine.
 Moderna translates that into the vaccine having a 94.5 percent efficacy rate.